Peppermint Oil and Mice

 When a mouse comes across the scent of peppermint oil, it overpowers its sensitive nose and repels the mouse.
 It is important that the peppermint oil is strategically placed around your home in areas that are likely to attract mice.
 I would suggest such places as your pantry, your cabinets, or any other place a mouse would find convenient to build a nest or as a food source.

 To use the peppermint oil to get rid of mice, your best bet is to put a few drops of peppermint oil on a cotton swab and distribute the cotton balls where necessary.
-If you have pets or small children, you'll want to hide the cotton balls so that they cannot gain access to them.
-It kind of defeats the purpose if you're dog goes and eats all your cotton balls, or your cat uses them as a toy...
-I guess if you have a Though, is not doing a very good job of keeping out the mice if you're deploying peppermint oil throughout your home.
-It's really as simple as that.
+If you have pets or small children, you’ll want to hide the cotton balls so that they cannot gain access to them.
+It kind of defeats the purpose if you’re dog goes and eats all your cotton balls, or your cat uses them as a toy… I guess if you have a cat though, it is not doing a very good job of keeping mice out if you’re deploying peppermint oil throughout your home.
+It’s really as simple as that.

 Many people have written in asking where they can find peppermint oil, so I have provided a link for you to Amazon where you can purchase it and have it sent to your home: 100% Peppermint Oil.